In big states, tiny counties, Trump attacking voting rules

 North Carolina is not the only state that has seen upheavals to its election procedures even as ballots are being filled out.
 Many of the more than 200 lawsuits filed over voting issues are still lingering, an enormous question mark over the election as more and more states start early voting.

 Republicans have asked the U.S. Supreme Court to review a ruling in South Carolina on how to handle errors in mail ballots and a judgment in Pennsylvania allowing the count of some ballots arriving after Election Day.
-In the Pennsylvania case, the Supreme Court is also being asked to rule on a state law that requires poll watchers to live in the county where they are monitoring.
+Also in Pennsylvania, the Trump campaign is asking a federal judge to throw out a state law that requires poll watchers to live in the county where they are monitoring.
 It’s become a major obstacle to Republican plans to send out some 50,000 poll watchers in battlegrounds.

 But the GOP’s scrutiny of local elections offices isn’t always over complex legal issues.
 In Wisconsin, Republicans warned the city of Madison against holding a “Democracy in the Park” event, sending a cease and desist letter late last week warning it could be a venue for illegal collection of ballots in the liberal bastion.
 The event went ahead anyway, and city officials say about 10,000 participated.

-Note: This story has been corrected t show that litigation over Pennsylvania’s poll watcher law was in federal court, not U.S. Supreme Court.